Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres: Center of and quantum coadjoint action

-Recall that it can be given the following expression (see eg. \cite{STS}, or \cite{Au}, \cite{CP} for a setup close to ours).
-First note that it is entirely determined by its values on the matrix coefficients (coordinate functions) $l_{11},l_{12}, l_{21}, l_{22}$ of the fundamental representation of $G$ on $\mc^2$.
+Recall that it can be given the following expression (see, e.g., \cite{STS}, or \cite{Au,CP} for a setup close to ours).
+First note that it is entirely determined by its values on the matrix coefficients (coordinate functions) $l_{11}$, $l_{12}$, $l_{21}$, $l_{22}$ of the fundamental representation of $G$ on $\mc^2$.
 Put

-Denote by $\{\stackrel{1}{L},\stackrel{2}{L} \}$ and $\stackrel{1}{L}\stackrel{2}{L}$ the tensors in $End(\mc^2) \otimes End(\mc^2) \otimes \mathcal{O}(G)$ defined by
+Denote by $\big\{\!\stackrel{1}{L},\stackrel{2}{L}\!\big\}$ and $\stackrel{1}{L}\stackrel{2}{L}$ the tensors in $\operatorname{End}\big(\mc^2\big) \otimes \operatorname{End}\big(\mc^2\big) \otimes \mathcal{O}(G)$ defined by

-and as usual put $\textstyle \stackrel{1}{L} = \sum_{r,s=1}^2 E_r^s\otimes 1 \otimes l_{rs}$, $\textstyle \stackrel{2}{L} = \sum_{t,u=1}^2 1 \otimes E_t^u \otimes l_{tu}$.
+and as usual put $\stackrel{1}{L} = \sum_{r,s=1}^2 E_r^s\otimes 1 \otimes l_{rs}$, $\stackrel{2}{L} = \sum_{t,u=1}^2 1 \otimes E_t^u \otimes l_{tu}$.
 The $r$-matrix in the fundamental representation is

-which we identify with $\mathfrak{r}\otimes 1 \in End(\mc^2) \otimes End(\mc^2) \otimes \mathcal{O}(G)$.
-Then the bracket $\{\ ,\ \}$ on $\mathcal{O}(G)$ is defined by the identity
+which we identify with $\mathfrak{r}\otimes 1 \in \operatorname{End}\big(\mc^2\big) \otimes \operatorname{End}\big(\mc^2\big) \otimes \mathcal{O}(G)$.
+Then the bracket $\{\, ,\, \}$ on $\mathcal{O}(G)$ is defined by the identity

-The group $G$ with the bracket $\{\ ,\ \}$ is a Poisson-Lie group.
-As such, it admits a dual Poisson-Lie group, which is precisely the group $G^*$ defined as above.
-Its Poisson bracket $\{\ ,\ \}_{G^*}$ is defined by
+The group $G$ with the bracket $\{\, ,\, \}$ is a Poisson--Lie group.
+As such, it admits a dual Poisson--Lie group, which is precisely the group $G^*$ defined as above.
+Its Poisson bracket $\{\,,\, \}_{G^*}$ is defi\-ned~by

-where $(L_+,L_-)$ is the pair of matrices of coordinate functions on $G^*\subset SL(2,\mc)^{op}\times SL(2,\mc)^{op}$.
-We will denote by $\{,\}_{\bar G^*}$ the induced bracket on $\bar G^*$.
-The push-forward $\psi_*\{\ ,\ \}_{G^*}$ is a Poisson bracket on ${\rm Spec}(\mathcal{Z}_0(U_\epsilon))$ that can be defined directly via the quantum coadjoint action, that we now recall.
+where $(L_+,L_-)$ is the pair of matrices of coordinate functions on $G^*\subset {\rm SL}(2,\mc)^{\rm op}\times {\rm SL}(2,\mc)^{\rm op}$.
+We will denote by $\{\,,\,\}_{\bar G^*}$ the induced bracket on $\bar G^*$.
+The push-forward $\psi_*\{\, ,\, \}_{G^*}$ is a Poisson bracket on $\operatorname{Spec}(\mathcal{Z}_0(U_\epsilon))$ that can be defined directly via the quantum coadjoint action, that we now recall.

-The specialization morphism $ev_\epsilon\colon U_A \otimes \mc[q,q^{-1}]\ra U_\e$, $q\mapsto \epsilon$, is surjective, with kernel the subalgebra $(q^l-q^{-l})U_A\otimes \mc[q,q^{-1}]$.
+The specialization morphism $ev_\epsilon\colon U_A \otimes \mc\big[q,q^{-1}\big]\ra U_\e$, $q\mapsto \epsilon$, is surjective, with kernel the subalgebra $\big(q^l-q^{-l}\big)U_A\otimes \mc\big[q,q^{-1}\big]$.
 Given an element $x\in U_\e$, let us denote by $\tilde x \in ev_\epsilon^{-1}(x)$ any preimage of $x$.
-For every $a\in \mathcal{Z}(U_\epsilon)$, $u \in U_\e$ we have $[\tilde{a},\tilde u] = \tilde{a}\tilde u - \tilde{u}\tilde a\in (q^l-q^{-l})U_A\otimes \mc[q,q^{-1}]$.
+For every $a\in \mathcal{Z}(U_\epsilon)$, $u \in U_\e$ we have $[\tilde{a},\tilde u] = \tilde{a}\tilde u - \tilde{u}\tilde a\in \big(q^l-q^{-l}\big)U_A\otimes \mc\big[q,q^{-1}\big]$.
 So, let us put